 My graduate research involved CoCensus, an interactive census data map exhibit at the New York Hall of Science.
 This exhibit aims to support visitors in spatial, temporal, and quantitative reasoning about mapped census data by allowing them to self-select four categories of census data (heritage, household size, housing type, industry) and manipulate the aggregation level (census tract, borough, or city) and the decade of data (1990, 2000, and 2010) shown on a large shared display.
 Through these interactions and manipulations in the multi-user exhibit, visitors can engage in open-ended explorations and conversations about patterns.
 Research explored how interaction design facilitated visitors' learning talk as they made sense of the data together.

 My dissertation research examined how competing interaction designs influence visitors' reasoning talk during group interactions.
 Through a 2x2 interaction design I examined the impacts off the means of control (full-body interactivity versus a handheld tablet controller) and the distribution of control (single input in which a control action affects all data simultaneously, and multi-input in which each user can manipulate his or her own data individually) on visitors' data talk and interactions in an in situ study.
+Findings from this study were reported in the International Journal of Computer Supported Collaborative Learning (DOI 10.1007/s11412-017-9262-x).
 I also investigated the spontaneous use of actor perspective taking (APT) during interactions and explored how APT was used by visitors to relate to the data.
+My methodology for measuring learning talk was awarded Best Paper at the 2017 International Conference of Computer Supported Collaborative Learning (CSCL).

 For prior studies and analyses related to this project, including the pilot work for my dissertation study, please see my curriculum vitae page.